Practitioner Protective-Claim Deadline: July 10, 2026

 Although Kwong arose in the refund-suit timeliness context, practitioners are using its reasoning more broadly to support challenges to penalties and interest assessed by reference to due dates that fell within the COVID disaster period.

 A word of caution.
 Kwong is a Court of Federal Claims decision, not a Supreme Court or court of appeals decision.
 It is influential, but not binding everywhere.
-Recent commentary indicates that the IRS is widely expected to appeal, which is a major reason practitioners are advising clients to file protective claims now rather than wait for the appellate dust to settle.
+The IRS has appealed Kwong to the U.S. Court of Appeals for the Federal Circuit, and the matter is now pending.
+Because the appeal could affirm, narrow, or reverse the decision — and is unlikely to be resolved quickly — this is a major reason practitioners are advising clients to file protective claims now rather than wait for the appellate dust to settle.

 The Three Categories of Potential Relief